How can scientists and professionals determine what kind of temperament profile a person has?

 Later, more time-efficient questionnaires were developed by Carey and associates that measured the same temperamental characteristics as the NYLS.
 These questionnaires were normed and took just 15-20 minutes to complete and about 10-15 minutes to score.
 In the mid-90's software was developed to scores the questionnaires and reduced scoring time to 2-3 minutes.
 Software could also perform statistical calculations instantly that would take hours to do by hand, allowing more specific comparisons to be made, such as using standard scores and doing validity checks.

-Researchers have also developed other questionnaires and observational techniques designed to measure temperamental characteristics.
+Researchers have also developed other questionnaires, observational laboratory techniques designed to measure temperamental characteristics.
 Research questionnaires have measured 'basic' temperament dimensions such as sociability and emotionality, rather than the practical ones selected by the NYLS research program.
-Observational measures of temperament are often employed in laboratory settings.
+Observational measures of temperament are often employed in laboratory settings but can also be used at home or school.
 Usually these involve videotaping responses to "challenges' presented to the infant or child.
 Observations over a number of situations are added together to achieve a reliable 'view ' of the temperamental characteristic being measured.

-Professionals may obtain the materials needed for using temperament questionnaires with infants, children and adults by visiting the catalogues at the b-di.com catalogue link.
+Practitioners may obtain the materials needed for using temperament questionnaires with infants, children and adults by visiting the Resources tab on this site.
+For more information about research methods and findings, visit the Researchers tab above.